jucian0/posts/pub-sub-pattern.md

 ## Conclusion

-Even you don't know how to implement it, it's very important to understand how `Pub-Sub` works, because it is very helpful since `Pub-Sub` is a very common pattern in many programming languages and libraries.
+Even if you don't know how to implement it, it's very important to understand how `Pub-Sub` works, as `Pub-Sub` is a very common pattern in many programming languages and libraries.

 I hope that you found this article helpful, and if you have any questions, please let me know in the comments section.